Varun Chakravarthy In for Harshit Rana: Will India Play the KKR Spinner & Kuldeep Yadav Together in the Champions Trophy 2025 Semi-Final?

 “One change for us – Harshit has been rested, Varun is playing for us,” Rohit said.

-India have already qualified for the semi finals, and if they win this match, they will face Australia.
+India have already qualified for the semi-finals.
+If they win this match, they will face Australia.
 If they lose, they will play South Africa.
-Keeping the semi final in mind, India might have decided to go with four spinners, as the Dubai pitch has been helpful for them.
+Keeping the semi-final in mind, India might have decided to go with four spinners because the Dubai pitch has been helpful.
 With all their key spinners in the squad, India will try to put pressure on New Zealand batters, who are usually good against spin.
-But whether Varun Chakravarthy gets to play the semi final remains to be seen, depending on how he plays in this game.

-One reason why Varun Chakravarthy may be chosen is his unusual bowling style.
-Because most teams are not used to playing against him in international cricket, he may be able to provide India with an advantage.
+Depending on how he plays in this game, Varun Chakravarthy will play in the semi-final.
+He may be chosen because of his unusual bowling style.
+Most teams are not used to playing against him in international cricket so he may be able to provide an advantage.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.